-If you’re wondering “when do you need fall protection?” here are OSHA’s answers:
+If you’re wondering “when do you need fall protection and fall protection training?” here are OSHA’s answers:

 - - Employment of Fall Protection at elevations of at least four feet; elevations of five feet in shipyards; six feet in construction, and eight feet in long-shoring operations

 - - Provided when workers are working over dangerous equipment and machinery, regardless of elevation

 For employers specifically, OSHA’s fall protection requirements include: